 I recently read a white paper by a competitor that I’ve long known and long respected.
 The paper reflected the influence of The Challenger Sale on this company’s sales methodology.
-The concept of “Challenger” has captured the interest of the mainstream press and social media and sounds appealing to many sales leaders who are looking for new ways to drive business in a slow growth economy.
-Several voices in our industry have argued against Challenger.
+The concept of “Challenger” has captured the interest of the mainstream press and social media and sounds appealing to many sales leaders who are looking for new ways to drive business in a slow-growth economy.
+Several voices in our industry have argued against the Challenger sales training approach.
 My initial reaction was to recognize it as an approach that I didn’t buy into — live and let live.
-But the interest in Challenger that I have seen has spurred me to add my voice.
+But the interest in Challenger sales training that I have seen has spurred me to add my voice.

 One only has to spend a week in the field meeting with customers to know that the game has changed.
 Sales strategies and tactics that worked well in the not-too-distant past are no longer enough.
 There is a dearth of new models.
 But in the search to replace inadequate models with new models, we can’t go backward and forget the uniqueness of each buyer or the psychology of selling.

 The Challenger approach has made a contribution in underscoring the need for salespeople to take advantage of the research and data available to them.
 Challenger also inspired marketing to step up to the plate with relevant knowledge sharing that can be turned into insight salespeople can use to engage customers and add value.

 I challenge them to move forward by recognizing that the best teaching is with smart questions.
 Yes, salespeople should bring ideas to customers to help them grow their businesses and solve business problems.

 How does a salesperson presume at the outset of a customer meeting that they have unique insights to bring when their customers, who work at their businesses every day and likely have teams struggling at whiteboards to identify and solve problems are, according to all research, smarter than ever before.
 The missing link is a validation of the customer’s perspective through questioning and dialogue.